Frequently Asked Questions

 Q: Why is there such a reliance on fundraising?

-Q: Can we spread our donation over a few years?
+Q: Can we spread a donation over a few months or years?

 Q: What kinds of tax advantages are there?